 - Consult with your College/School advisor for specific and/or additional requirements relating to general education courses.
 For example, COM 101 is required for business, Christian studies, and education majors and teacher certification students.
 MA 110 is required for all majors in the School of Business.
 Education majors and teacher certification students have very specific requirements, particularly regarding English, Mathematics, History, and Laboratory Sciences.

-- UM 101 (1 semester hour) is required for freshmen and transfer students.
+- UM 101 University of Mobile 101 (1 semester hour) is required for new freshmen and transfer students.

-- Students earning a Bachelor of Arts degree must also take twelve semester hours of a language as outlined in the World Languages section of the catalog.
+- Students earning a Bachelor of Arts degree must also complete twelve semester hours of a foreign language.
+See specific requirements in the World Languages section of the catalog.

 Attendance at all classes and laboratories is expected.
 Students are excused from regular lectures and laboratories for approved, college-sponsored activities such as intercollegiate athletic competitions and special events approved by the Vice President of Academic Affairs.
 Though participating students are excused from class, they are not relieved of the responsibility for the information or work missed during their absence.
 Students participating in university-sponsored activities will be allowed to make up assignments and examinations missed while representing the university; however, it is the student’s responsibility to make arrangements with instructors for completing work missed.
 Exceptions to the policy include, but are not limited to, nursing clinicals, student teaching, internships, and coursework in accelerated delivery formats.

 In keeping with the stated mission of the institution, the purpose of Chapel is to offer students well-planned programs providing for Christian growth and maturation.
 The official name has been changed to Colloquium and is required for all enrolled students.
 Chapel requirements are based on student classification.